lesacoi/mj-petite-fleur/README.md

 -   It is strongly advised to install the ESLint and Prettier extensions.
 -   We use the so-called flat layout to configure ESLint's rules, which are not active by default in VSCode's ESLint extension.
 The `eslint.experimental.useFlatConfig` flag should be set to true.
 -   We strongly advise to enable the `editor.formatOnSave` flag to automatically format a document on save.

+## To modify the siteswap parser.

+The siteswap parser uses ANTLR to generate parsers in many languages (namely Typescript in our case, but also python), but also as a runtime package to parse expressions for that grammar.

+To install ANTLR :

 ## TODO